jdwije/LEWT/README.md

 ## Want to learn more?

 Checkout the [WIKI](https://github.com/jdwije/LEWT/wiki) section for a bunch of tutorials on setting LEWT up and getting started writing extensions.
-The rDocs are available from [here](http://rubydoc.info/gems/lewt/frames).
+The rDocs are available from [here](http://rubydoc.info/gems/lewt/frames) and a google group is setup [here](https://groups.google.com/forum/#!forum/lewt) if you want to keep in touch.

 Finally go browse through the source code, there is only ~1300 lines of ruby including comments with which I have tried to be liberal.